-A student must complete 15 hours from the courses listed, including at least three interdisciplinary and nine advanced hours.
+A student must complete 15 hours from the courses listed above, including at least three interdisciplinary and nine advanced hours.
 No more than six hours at the introductory (1000 or 2000) level may be counted; some of the MDVL and CF (Cultural Formations) courses listed below are also interdisciplinary.
 Other courses may satisfy the interdisciplinary component.
-The minor is available to students who are not seeking the B.A. in medieval studies.
 Individual student programs are approved by the director of the Medieval Studies Program.